-Krk Island is popular for weekend excursions from Croatia; however, visitors can easily spend a week exploring the winding streets and hidden corners of the island.
+Krk Island is popular for weekend excursions from the Croatian mainland; however, visitors can easily spend a week exploring the winding streets and hidden corners of the island.
 A paradise for summer watersports, diving, bird watching and hiking, there are many things to see and do on Krk for just about anyone.

 Zagreb Pleso Airport

 Location: The airport is situated 10 miles (17km) southeast of Zagreb.